JaSt17/raaven_Pipeline/README.md

 This Git repository contains all the code and notebooks used to process raw Illumina short-read data into a format suitable for data analysis and machine learning tasks conducted during my Master's thesis project at rAAven Therapeutics.

-In general, this pipeline enables the analysis of Illumina short reads from AAV libraries and tissue samples to identify recombinant AAV variants found in different cell types.
+This pipeline analyzes sequencing data from both the initial plasmid AAV library and tissue samples collected from model organisms injected with that library.
+This allows for the identification of recombinant AAV variants present in different cell types.

 **Note:** For better organization, each directory contains its own dedicated README file describing its contents and purpose.